Scholarships & Awards Policy

 The Headmistress does have the discretion to make more significant awards but this will only be exercised in exceptional circumstances.

 The school offers a number of academic awards on entry to the Sixth Form.
 These are awarded at the discretion of the Headmistress and can be up to 50% of tuition fees.
 Art awards are available on entry to the Sixth Form only.
 The school also has funds available for Sixth Form Bursaries which are awarded on the basis of both academic achievement and ability to pay.
+All awards are made subject to our Conditions of Awards.

 The Governors will decide annually on the levels of financial support which the headmistress may award.